commercetools/sphere-node-sdk/docs/MIGRATION-1.0.md

 Here a short migration guide regarding backwards incompatible changes

 ### Available modules
-Some applications have been using `sphere-node-client` in combination with `sphere-node-sync`, having some inconsistencies regarding dependency version of the former one.
+Some applications have been using `sphere-node-sdk` in combination with `sphere-node-sync`, having some inconsistencies regarding dependency version of the former one.
 To make it simpler now the two modules are independent from each other and the recommended usage for both is:
 - `sync` should be used just to build update actions given two objects
 - `client` should be used to talk to the API, using i.e. the actions generated from the `sync` to update a resource